SEOUL - Round-up of South Korean financial markets:

-** Foreigners were net sellers of 141.1 billion won ($116.60 million) worth of shares on the main board.
-They registered net sales of KOSPI shares for 13th consecutive session, the longest since January 2016.
+** Foreigners were net buyers of 146.4 billion won ($124.16 million) worth of shares on the main board.

-** In offshore trading, the won was quoted at 1,209.9 per U.S. dollar, down 0.2% from the previous day, while in non-deliverable forward trading its one-month contract was quoted at 1,209.7 per dollar.
+** In offshore trading, the won KRW= was quoted at 1,178.4 per dollar, up 0.6% from the previous day, while in non-deliverable forward trading its one-month contract was quoted at 1,178.9.

-** In money and debt markets, September futures on three-year treasury bonds fell 0.02 points to 111.44, while the 3-month Certificate of Deposit rate was quoted at 1.49%.
+** In money and debt markets, December futures on three-year treasury bonds KTBc1 rose 0.07 point to 108.62.